 Many Cummings buildings are outfitted with solar installations, with future projects in development.
 TradeCenter 128's 1,256-panel, 250-kilowatt array, located atop the five-story parking garage, is one of the most ambitious solar ventures in the state by a corporation.
 A 30-kilowatt solar panel array at 8 Cabot Road in Woburn generates approximately 50 percent of the energy used by that building's common area systems.

-For a number of years, Cummings Properties has been using high-efficiency fluorescent lamps with low-power electronic ballasts for its standard lighting fixtures.
-These fixtures, paired with the Cummings Design Team's thoughtful lighting design, result in average lighting energy use that is significantly better than code in most Cummings spaces.
-Cummings is further improving on this efficiency with LED tube lamps or troffers in select areas.
+Cummings Properties continuously reviews energy saving options for its building portfolio.
+Our newest properties include leading edge LED lighting with occupancy and dimming controls throughout, while high-efficiency lamps with low-power electronic ballasts retrofits have brought upgraded lighting efficiency to most of our portfolio.
+These approaches, paired with the Cummings Design Team's thoughtful lighting design, result in average lighting energy use that is significantly better than code in most Cummings spaces.

 We regularly partners with client firm Green Network Exchange to provide free electronics recycling to clients.